Miloš Stojčev: Return to Europe

 He joined FC Akzhayik for the 2012 season.
 He then played for Premier League of Bosnia and Herzegovina side FK Leotar.
 He returned to the Kazakhstan Premier League playing for Atyrau.

-He joined Sarajevo for the 2013-14 season.
+He joined Sarajevo for the 2013–14 season.

 Sarajevo midfielder Stojčev told SDNA that he wants to clinch his potential transfer to Atromitos soon.
 Atromitos are in negotiations with Sarajevo over the transfer of the 28-year-old midfielder to reinforce their squad further in the middle of the park.
 Stojcev wants to see this transfer completed as soon as possible and speaking to SDNA the 28-year-old midfielder confirmed his wish to join the Greek club.
 “I'm one and a half year at Sarajevo and I think that this is the time to make the next move in my career.
-Atromitos are very interested and personally I want to play at this club and in the Greek Super League.
+Atromitos are very interested and personally I want to play at this club and in the Super League Greece.
 I'm an important member of Sarajevo squad, however I'm 28 years old and my club has promised not to prevent me from playing at a higher level in my career.
 I know that the offer has been described as not good enough but I hope that a deal can be reached soon,” Stojcev told SDNA.

 On 10 February 2016, thanks to an excellent strike by Stojcev, Atromitos won 1-0 against Panathinaikos and advanced to Greek Cup semi finals, after first leg's goalless draw.

 On 31 August 2017, Stojčev signed a year contract with Platanias F.C. for an undisclosed fee.

 On 12 April 2018, due to imminent demotion to Football League, the experienced midfielder was released from struggling Platanias, even before the end of 2017-18 Super League.

 On 4 June 2018, Stojčev signed a two-year contract with newly promoted Premier League of Bosnia and Herzegovina club FK Tuzla City, at that time still known by the name of "FK Sloga Simin Han".
 He scored his first goal for Tuzla on 13 April 2019, in a 1–1 home draw against FK Radnik Bijeljina.

 In June 2019, Stojčev signed a contract with Serbian SuperLiga club FK Voždovac.